Habilya/SSH-Welcome-screen/CONTRIBUTING.md

 Hello friend :wave:,

 You are reading this, it means you consider contributing (or you are just curious about this file).

-This project is possible because of curious and elegant people like you!
+This project is possible thanks to curious and elegant people just like you, keep up the good vibes

-Happy coding ! :balloon:
+and happy coding ! :balloon:

 **Working on your first Pull Request?**